The Devil Rides Out

 Released in the same year as Rosemary’s Baby (1968), The Devil Rides Out was one of a number of British films during the 60’s that touched upon occult matters.
 Unlike Polanski’s film, Fisher’s film leans more towards melodrama – but the film is so well made – it allows its melodramatic moments to transcend easily into allegory.
 Thus the film sustains an almost divine tone, warning of the dangers of black magic and dissolving into horrific full-scale symbolic vision of Good vs. Evil.

 Terence Fisher was responsible for some of the best and most influential films in the early days of Hammer studios (most notably, The Curse of Frankenstein), until a falling out with the studio over their handling of his The Phantom of the Opera (1962).
 Thankfully, in the late 1960s, Fisher and Hammer set aside their differences and teamed up again, during which he would make his two best films, The Devil Rides Out and Frankenstein Must Be Destroyed (1969).
-With Devil, Fisher directs with his usual style and flair and the pic excels with its face pace –as not a moment is wasted and the plot never stalls even during a few extended conversations.
+With Devil, Fisher directs with his usual style and flair and the pic excels with its fast pace –as not a moment is wasted and the plot never stalls even during a few extended conversations.

 The Devil Rides Out is crammed with a half dozen or so memorable set pieces, and features a series of great scenes, including s a car chase that is interrupted by the use of black magic – and the rescue of a young couple who become victims to an outdoor Satanic orgy.
 There is also a superb scene in where Charles Gray’s Mocata comes to visit the house and uses hypnosis on Sarah Lawson’s Marie Eaton.
 With the tranquility of his voice, he puts her in a trance; meanwhile his influence is felt upstairs as he urges two sleeping victims to commit murder.
 This long sequence, wherein he gradually puts his victim under his spell, is superbly, acted and directed – culminating with the best line of the film: